heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.2 Querying: declarative interfaces

-Map reduce provides only two high level primitives - map and reduce; that the programmers have to worry about.
-Map reduce takes care of all the processing over a cluster, failure and recovery, data partitioning etc. However, the framework still suffers from rigidity with respect to its one-input data format (key/value pair) and two-stage data flow.
+MapReduce provides only two high level primitives - map and reduce that the programmers have to worry about.
+MapReduce takes care of all the processing over a cluster, failure and recovery, data partitioning etc. However, the framework suffers from rigidity with respect to its one-input data format (key/value pair) and two-stage data flow.
 Several important patterns like joins (which could be highly complex depending on the data) are extremely hard to implement and reason about for a programmer.
 Sometimes the code could be become repetitive  when the programmer wants to implement most common operations like projection, filtering etc.
 Non-programmers like data scientists would highly prefer SQL like interface over a cumbersome and rigid framework.
 Such a high level declarative language can easily express their task while leaving all of the execution optimization details to the backend engine.
 Also, these kind of abstractions provide ample opportunities for query optimizations.

-**Introduce Sazwal** (its now no more used but one of the first ideas) : Parallel analysis with Sawzall.
-Scientific Programming, 13(4):277–298, 2005
+Sawzall {% cite pike2005interpreting --file big-data%} is a programming language built on top of MapReduce.
+It consists of a *filter* phase (map) and an *aggregation* phase (reduce).
+User program can specify the filter function, and emits the intermediate pairs to external pre-built aggregators.

+Hive {% cite thusoo2009hive --file big-data %} is built by Facebook to organize dataset in structured formats and still utilize the benefit of MapReduce framework.
+It has its own SQL-like language: HiveQL which is easy for anyone who understands SQL.
+It has a component called *metastore* that are created and reused each time the table is referenced by HiveQL like the way traditional warehousing solutions do.

+Pig Latin {% cite olston2008pig --file big-data%} aims at a sweet spot between declarative and procedural programming.
+For advanced programmers, SQL is unnatural to implement program logic and Pig Latin wants to dissemble the set of data transformation into a sequence of steps.

+The following subsections will discuss Hive, Pig Latin, SparkSQL in details.

 ### 1.2.x Hive/HiveQL